KS10FPGA/KS10FPGA/microcode/README_V130R1.txt

 Microcode V130 was the last revision of DEC microcode for the KS10.
-Because the DEC KS10 only provided 2K words of microcode memory, DEC shipped 3 variants of this microcode because a unified version was too large to fit the KS10's limited amount microcode memory.
+Because the DEC KS10 only provided 2K words of microcode memory, DEC shipped 3 variants of this microcode because a unified version was too large to fit the KS10's limited amount of microcode memory.
 These were:

 1. KS10.MCR  - KI10 Paging and KL10 Paging.
 No UBABLT.
 Used for diagnostics.
 2. T10KI.MCR - KI10 Paging and UBABLT.
 No KL10 Paging.
 Used for TOPS10.